IvanVlademirS/IvanVlademirS/README.md

-### Hi there, here is what i'm working on. 👋
+### Hi! 👋
-*(I will build out my GitHub more in July 2021)*

 - 🔭 I’m currently working on ...
-CCSP (sittting for July 21)
+CCSP (sittting for exam on July 21)
 - 🌱 I’m currently learning ...
-All things Cloud Security
+All things Cloud Security Architecture
 - 👯 I’m looking to collaborate on ...
 K8s
 - 🤔 I’m looking for help with ...
-K8s , interested in CKA and CKS
+K8s , interested in CKA -> CKS path
-- 💬 Ask me about ...
-Anything
 - 📫 How to reach me: ... https://www.linkedin.com/in/ivanvlad/
 - 😄 Current Goal: ...
 Transition towards a cloud security engineering/architecture role
 - ⚡ Fun fact: ...
 I am a really good surfer🌊

+*Take a look at my repos below for IT Projects, Work Samples, Documentation, etc.*